Warmer temperatures are waking up our fish. Feeding can begin once water temperature is above 60.

 Plant water iris.
 Available now!

-Complete pond cleans can begin this month if the pond is NOT under oaks.
-If your pond IS under oak trees, we recommend waiting until leaf and flower drop is finished.
+Complete pond cleaning can begin this month if the pond is NOT under oaks.
+If your pond IS under oak trees, we recommend waiting until the leaf and flower drop is finished.

 Repotting lilies and bog plants can be done once the plants begin to wake up.
 We generally recommend waiting until April for dividing.